Blog Hero

 Get the Dental Care You Need

-The Canadian Dental Care Plan is available to help you and your family receive necessary dental care with coverage set to begin May of 2024.
+The Canadian Dental Care Plan is available to help you and your family receive necessary dental care.
+Be sure to submit your renewal by June 1, 2025.
 Everyone deserves healthy teeth and gums, no matter their financial situation.

 Written by Dr. Kevin Hamm